Frequently Asked Questions

 How long are sessions and how frequently do we meet?

 Sessions are 50 minutes long.
 To build trust and connection, I recommend weekly sessions at the start.
-However, I understand that therapy is an investment, and I’m happy to work with you based on your needs.
-Many clients find that weekly or bi-weekly sessions work best.
-Consistency is key for getting the most out of therapy.
+As therapy progresses, many clients find that weekly or bi-weekly sessions work best for them.
+Consistency is key for getting the most out of the work.
+However, I understand that therapy is an investment, and I am happy to work with your needs and preferences.

 What is your cancellation policy?